John Wesley was convinced of the great importance of prayer by saying:

 Seek ye first the kingdom of God, and His righteousness (Matthew 6:33).

-In the above verse, Yahushua Messiah [Jesus Christ] spoke these words to teach us that Father’s priority for us is to seek first the truth and the ways of His Kingdom.
+In the above verse, Yahushua Messiah [Jesus Christ] spoke these words to teach us Father’s priority: to seek first the truth and ways of His Kingdom.
 Prayer is among Father’s highest priority for us!
-It is through Yahuwah’s Word, and through prayer, that we seek His presence, guidance, and ways.
+It is through Yahuwah’s written Word, and through prayer, that we seek His presence, guidance, and ways.

 Time for prayer is essential!
-Prayer needs to be a major priority in our schedule.
+Prayer needs to be a prominent part of our regular schedule.
 Just as the widow was persistent with her “continual coming!”
-(Luke 18:1-8), we also must be persistent in maintaining a secret prayer time.
+(Luke 18:1-8), so we also must be persistent in maintaining our secret prayer time.
+We need to do what we can to remember the important priority of prayer!

-I made little hand-made posters to put on my walls so that I will see these reminders frequently.
+I made some little posters to put on my walls and computer, so that I will see these reminders frequently.
 (I move them around from time to time to refresh my memory.)
 These are verses and sayings that help me remember to pray!

 Below are just a few of my favorites.
 Perhaps you might copy them for yourself as reminders.